Call for demos

-The primary goals are: firstly, to provide a platform for undergraduate students to share and exchange their inspiring ideas between theory and practice; secondly, to showcase the applicability of various AI technologies improving and revolutionizing the current world.
+To provide a platform for undergraduate students to share and exchange their inspiring ideas between theory and practice.

 Please submit a two-page demo/video proposal (excluding references) in standard ACM MM 2021 format, with the exception that the papers need not be blind.
 Also each demo/video submission must contain a supplementary file, either in PowerPoint format (no more than 10 slides) or in video (no longer than 3 minutes) explaining: